3-Methylmethcathinone: Pharmacodynamics

 3-MMC potently inhibits the reuptake of monoamines in the human norepinephrine (NET) and dopamine (DAT) transporters.
 It also acts as a triple releasing agent of dopamine, serotonin, and norepinephrine, similar to many other cathinones.
 As a releasing agent, it is more selective for dopamine and especially norepinephrine, suggesting that it has stronger amphetamine-like stimulant properties compared to mephedrone or MDMA.

-3-MMC also binds to serotonin 5-HT1A, 5-HT2A, 5-HT2C receptors and adrenergic α1A and α2A receptors.
-It binds much more strongly to the adrenergic receptors than the serotonergic 5-HT receptors, although it still retains significant serotonin-releasing activity (292 nM in one study).
+3-MMC binds to serotonin 5-HT1A, 5-HT2A, and 5-HT2C receptors, although it is unknown what impact this activity has on the effects of the drug.
+It also binds to adrenergic α1A (K_{i}: 7.9 μM) and α2A (K_{i}: 1.1 μM) receptors, which influences its stimulant effects and may contribute to its analgesic effect shared with cathinone.
+It binds much more strongly to the adrenergic receptors than the serotonergic 5-HT receptors, although it still retains significant serotonin releasing activity (292 nM in one study).
 Other receptor interaction data have also been reported.
-In contrast to mephedrone, 3-MMC is inactive as a serotonin 5-HT_{2A} receptor agonist.
+In contrast to mephedrone, it is inactive as a serotonin 5-HT_{2A} receptor agonist.

-3-MMC is inactive as an agonist of the rat and human TAAR1 (EC_{50} = >10,000 nM).
+3-MMC is also inactive as an agonist of the rat and human TAAR1 (EC_{50} = >10,000 nM).
 Conversely, it is a low-potency weak partial agonist of the mouse TAAR1 (EC_{50} = 3,800 nM, E_{max} = 25%).